-- 11.11.1 Although Parkgate Primary School, The Futures Trust does not directly employ supply teachers and contractors, Parkgate Primary School, The Futures Trust will ensure that any concerns or allegations are handled properly. - 11.11.2 Parkgate Primary School, The Futures Trust will never cease to use a supply teacher for safeguarding reasons without liaising with the Local Authority Designated Officer and reaching a suitable outcome. - 11.11.3 Governing bodies/proprietors will liaise with the supply agency to determine whether to suspend or redeploy the supply teacher whilst they carry out their investigation. - 11.11.4 Parkgate Primary School, The Futures Trust will inform supply agencies of its process for managing allegations, including inviting the agency's human resource manager (or equivalent) to meetings and regularly updating agencies on relevant school policies.
-Parkgate Primary School, The Futures Trust will usually take the lead because agencies do not have direct contact with children or staff, so will not be able to collect facts.
+- 11.11.1 Although Parkgate Primary School, The Futures Trust does not directly employ supply teachers and contractors, Parkgate Primary School, The Futures Trust will ensure that any concerns or allegations are referred to LADO and the relevant agency informed as the employer. - 11.11.2 Parkgate Primary School, The Futures Trust will never cease to use a supply teacher for safeguarding reasons without liaising with the Local Authority Designated Officer and reaching a suitable outcome. - 11.11.3 Governing bodies/proprietors will liaise with the supply agency to determine whether to suspend or redeploy the supply teacher whilst they carry out their investigation.

+11.11.4 Parkgate Primary School, The Futures Trust will inform supply agencies of its process for managing allegations, including inviting the agency's human resource manager (or equivalent) to meetings and regularly updating agencies on relevant school policies.
+Parkgate Primary School, The Futures Trust will usually take the lead because agencies do not have direct contact with children or staff, so will not be able to gather information.